Treasuring the Death of Christ

 Psalm 5:5

-God hates evil and evildoers with righteous hatred because we broke His law and hated Him.
-The gospel stays His hatred through Christ's sacrifice.
+God hates sinners—a righteous hatred because we broke His law and hated Him.
+The gospel treasures us because Christ's sacrifice stays that hatred.

 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.